KSDaemon/wampy.js/README.md

 [Back to TOC](#table-of-contents)

-publish(topicURI[, payload[, callbacks[, blackwhiteList]]])
+publish(topicURI[, payload[, callbacks[, advancedOptions]]])
 -----------------------------------------------

 Publish a new event to topic.
 Supports chaining.

 Parameters:

 * topicURI.
 Required.
 A string that identifies the topic.
 Must meet a WAMP Spec URI requirements.
 * payload.
 Publishing event data.
 Optional.
 May be any single value or array or hash-table object or null.
 * callbacks.
 Optional hash table of callbacks:

            { onSuccess: will be called when publishing would be confirmed
              onError: will be called if publishing would be aborted }
-* blackwhiteList.
+* advancedOptions.
 Optional parameter.
 Must include any or all of the options:

            { exclude:    integer|array WAMP session id(s) that won't receive a published event, even though they may be subscribed
              eligible:   integer|array WAMP session id(s) that are allowed to receive a published event
-             exclude_me: bool flag of receiving publishing event by initiator (if it is subscribed to this topic) }
+             exclude_me: bool flag of receiving publishing event by initiator (if it is subscribed to this topic)
+             disclose_me: bool flag of disclosure of publisher identity (its WAMP session ID) to receivers of a published event }

 ```javascript
 ws.publish('user.logged.in');